Skip to main content

 Should I write Season’s Greetings or Merry Christmas?
 Toggle answer

 Use “Merry Christmas” when you know the recipient celebrates Christmas.
-Use “Season’s greetings” when the audience is mixed, professional, distant or when you want a more inclusive message.
+Use “Season’s greetings” when your audience is mixed, professional, distant, or when you want a more inclusive message.

 Can I use Season’s Greetings in a business email?
 Toggle answer